What To Do When You're Feeling Stressed & Anxious

 It's important to note that chronic cortisol elevations did not happen overnight, so it's going to take some time and effort to bring back balance.
 Part of this process will be communicating to our bodies that everything is okay.
 Our body thrives on rhythm, so when it knows what's going to happen, there's no need to worry or stress.
 Maintaining a regular bedtime between 10:30 and 11 p.m. allows cortisol to drop to a point where an optimal amount of melatonin is being produced, and this can help ensure high-quality sleep.
-Getting at least seven and a half to nine hours of sleep per night also helps weight loss efforts and leptin response, which are related to cortisol. (mbg's magnesium+ supplement may also acts as a natural sleep aid, to help you fall asleep and establish a healthy routine.)
+Getting at least seven and a half to nine hours of sleep per night also helps weight loss efforts and leptin response, which are related to cortisol. (mbg's sleep support+ supplement may also acts as a natural sleep aid, to help you fall asleep and establish a healthy routine.)

 A healthy diet brimming with vegetables, fruits, healthy fats like avocado, fiber like ground chia seeds, and protein (vegetarian or non-vegetarian) will provide a wide range of vitamins and minerals needed to address processes involved in elevated cortisol.
-Epsom salt baths are rich in magnesium, and some salts contain lavender, a known herb to invoke a sense of calm and relaxation.
+Epsom salt baths are rich in magnesium, and some salts contain lavender, a known herb to invoke a sense of calm and relaxation6.
 Consider adding in mindfulness techniques such as asking yourself in times of stress, "Am I in imminent danger?" as well as lifestyle techniques like more movement and stretching-type exercises like yoga or tai chi versus bootcamp-like activity.
 It might also be wise to decrease caffeine intake if you're trying to lower cortisol.

 Stressors in life will always be present, and to some extent are embedded in our DNA.
 However, we can empower ourselves with awareness, lifestyle changes, and supplementation to help lower cortisol naturally.